 The Symbols of Christmas

-When I was young, a neighbor gave our family a small piece of paper that explained several of the Symbols of Christmas, along with small items to represent many items on the paper.
+When I was young, a neighbor gave our family a small piece of paper explaining several of the Symbols of Christmas, along with small items representing many of the symbols on the paper.
 I treasured that paper and the items.
-Each year I would see what I could recall about the true meaning of Christmas.
+Each year, I would see what I could recall about the true meaning of Christmas.

-As an adult, I wanted to share that same message with my kids.
-So, I compiled several of the most meaningful, and fun, symbols of Christmas, and put them into a handout that you can print off.
-Feel free to share with family, friends, and whoever you think might appreciate the symbols.
+I wanted to share that same message with my kids as an adult.
+So, I compiled several of the most meaningful and fun Christmas symbols into a handout that you can print off.
+Feel free to share with family, friends, and anyone who might appreciate the symbols.

 Free Symbols of Christmas Printable

-We have created this cute, free printable that has all of the symbols of Christmas and their meanings.
+We have created this cute, free printable with all of the Christmas symbols and their meanings.
 You can download it below!

 Making it a Fun Teaching Activity

 This handout is a fun way to learn about Christmas.
-It’s even more fun and memorable if you include some small items to represent the symbols.
-People learn much better if they can see/read and touch the learning material at the same time.
-Simply rolling up the message, tying with a red and green ribbon, and including a candy cane is a great way to share the Symbols of Christmas at little cost.
+Including some small items to represent the symbols is even more fun and memorable.
+People learn much better if they can see/read, and touch the learning material simultaneously.
+Simply rolling up the message, tying it with a red and green ribbon, and including a candy cane is a great way to share the Symbols of Christmas at little cost.

 For a recent church youth activity, I provided them with a complete set of all the symbols.
-I started out by giving them each a Christmas stocking, and reading about what the stocking represents.
-Then, as we read each symbol, we were able to put an item into the stocking.
-As they left that night, they each had a way to tangibly learn about Christ and Christmas.
-I invited them to share what they learned with their families, and they were all very excited about the prospect of telling mom and dad about Jesus!
-I’m hoping the youth hold onto their stockings for years, the way I did.
+I started by giving each of them a Christmas stocking and reading about what it represents.
+Then, as we read each symbol, we could put an item into the stocking.
+As they left that night, they each had a way to learn about Christ and Christmas tangibly.
+I invited them to share what they learned with their families, and they were all very excited about the prospect of telling Mom and Dad about Jesus!
+I hope the youth hold onto their stockings for years like I did.

 What Kind of Items Can I Use?

 There are so many ways you can add symbols to this handout.
-You could print off images and cut them out, or have kids cut them out and glue them to a paper stocking.
-Or, you can purchase items from the dollar store, craft store, or Amazon, and make a meaningful gift.
+You could print off images and cut them out or have kids cut them out and glue them to a paper stocking.
+You can also purchase items from the dollar store, craft store, or Amazon and make a meaningful gift.
 I’ve found every item I need at the Dollar Tree, making each stocking filled with symbols about $3.
 This year, I splurged and bought larger items from Amazon, and each stocking cost about $6, including the stocking itself.

 Look for craft-size items, such as jingle bells, decorative stars, and small candy canes.
-Trees are often sold in bags of a dozen or so for a few dollars.
-Once, I used cookie cutters, for a fun activity about symbols where we got to eat the fruits of our labor.
+Trees are often sold in a dozen or so bags for a few dollars.
+Once, I used cookie cutters for a fun activity about symbols, and we got to eat the fruits of our labor.

-If you’re using a stocking as a symbol and storage device, like I did, make sure all the items actually fit!
+If you’re using a stocking as a symbol and storage device, like I did, ensure all the items fit!

 Taking the Lesson a Little Further